 It is also to be mentioned that 100 meters further up you find two of the better Pad Thai vendors in town, together with a fantastic Khanom Bueang (dessert – crispy pancake with filling) vendor.
 Check out Leung Pha Pad Thai and also Thip Samai.
 As said, it is one of the older neighborhood that keeps it´s aura.

-It dates back to the Ayutthaya period King Narai’s rule mid 17th century.
+Khanom Bueang dates back to the Buddha era, but was nearly lost as part of the Thai cuisine.
+It was rediscovered during the Ayutthaya period of King Narai’s rule mid 17th century.
 Lady Witchayen, a Japanese lady married to a foreign diplomat, introduced eggs into the cuisine of the Court.
 Despite the popularly held belief, the filling in the khanom bueang is not coconut cream, its a meringue filling.
+Fresh coconut is spread on top.